Next: Entropy

 corresponds to the configuration of maximum probability, in which virtually all

-systems in the ensemble have values of and very close
+in the ensemble have values of

-to and
+to

 .
 The mean values of these quantities are